djhouseknecht/csis-408/monthly-budget/README.md

 Used this reference for Dockerfile Maven install: https://github.com/Zenika/alpine-maven/blob/master/jdk8/Dockerfile

+This is Spring-boot's website: https://spring.io/projects/spring-boot.
+I downloaded the starter project from there.
 ## IDE Used
 I used [VScode](https://code.visualstudio.com/) to write the front end of this application.